leaysgur/slides/docs/vuefes_jp-2025/index.md

 - Felt Rust's hard parts deeply
 - Even with motivation, impossible is impossible
-  - Time isn't infinite, business constraints exist
+  - Time is finite, businesss constraints also exist
 - But feedback from research and insights has value
   - Capable people make good use of it
 - Both Prettier and Biome formatter are great